ld4l-labs/bibliotek-o/README.md

 # bibliotek-o: A Framework for Modeling Bibliographic Metadata

-## News
-* **2017-06-30** Q2 release of Version 1.1.0
-  * Due to a compressed change cycle this quarter, new issues and pull requests will not be considered.
-* Watch for an announcement of the Q3 release and timeline.

 ## What is bibliotek-o?

 bibliotek-o is an ontology framework for modeling bibliographic metadata based on the [Library of Congress BIBFRAME ontology](http://id.loc.gov/ontologies/bibframe).
 It includes: